COSC3020/isomorphism-nodes-connectivity-megrose10/README.md

 \in E_1$ iff $(f(u),f(v)) \in E_2$.

-So, with the definition, A and B are isomophic when they have the same structure of having the same amoung of nodes and are connected.
+So, with the definition, A and B are isomophic when they have the same structure of having the same amount of nodes and are connected.
 This is becuase if a graph has a node that is connected to another node, no matter how they cross over or the connection lays in any way, it still has the same structure.
 A structure can only change when it has additional or less nodes or if a node is not connected to another node.
 Hence, A